Maintaining our social licence to operate and investing in the community

 Changes to the political, legal, social and economic environment, including resource nationalism

-The Company is subject to the risks associated with conducting business in South Africa, including, but not limited to, changes to the country’s laws and policies in connection with taxation, royalties, divestment, repatriation of capital and resource nationalism.
-Resource nationalism is a broad term that describes the situation where a government attempts to assert increased authority, control and ownership over the natural resources located in its jurisdiction (with or without compensation).
-It is a global phenomenon, not limited to a single country.
-In South Africa, the threat of nationalisation has been rejected by the government.
+The Company is subject to the risks associated with conducting business in South Africa, including but not limited to changes to the country’s laws and policies regarding taxation, royalties, divestment, repatriation of capital and resource nationalism.
+The latter is a broad term that describes the situation where a government attempts to assert increased authority, control and ownership over the natural resources located in its jurisdiction.

 Opportunities and mitigation